Washington High School (Kansas): History

 The resulting expanded USD 500 district responded to the overcrowding at Washington High School by opening F. L. Schlagle High School three miles away at 59th Street and Parallel Parkway in 1972.

 Sports and activities

 Washington is a part of the Kansas State High School Activities Association 5A classification The school offers many sports and activities, including: Volleyball, Girls Basketball, Boys Basketball, Football, Wrestling, Baseball, Softball, Girls Soccer, Boys Soccer, Bowling, Track and Field, Cross Country, Scholars Bowl, Forensics, Debate, Robotics, and Choral Music.

+State championships

-Team State Championships
+Team

 Washington High School has two team Kansas State High School State Championships which were in 5A-1A boys bowling in both 2010 and 2011.